Jambudvīpa

-The term is based on the concept of dvīpa, meaning "island" or "continent" in Ancient Indian cosmogony.
-The term Jambudvipa was used by Ashoka to represent his realm in the third century BCE.
-The same terminology was used in subsequent texts, for instance Kannada inscriptions from the tenth century CE which also described the region, presumably Ancient India, as Jambudvipa.
+The term comes from ancient Indian cosmogony and is based on the concept of dvīpa, meaning "island" or "continent".
+The term Jambudvipa, was used by Ashoka to describe his realm in the 3rd century BC.
+The same term is also found in subsequent texts, for instance the Kannada inscriptions from the 10th century CE, to refer to the region, presumably ancient India.

-The word Jambudvīpa literally refers to "the land of Jambu trees" where jambu (Syzygium cumini) grows.
+The word Jambudvīpa literally means "the land of jambu trees", with jambu being the Sanskrit term for the Syzygium cumini tree.

-Puranic description
+In Hinduism

 According to Puranic cosmography, the world is divided into seven concentric island continents (sapta-dvipa vasumati) separated by the seven encircling oceans, each double the size of the preceding one (going out from within).
-The seven continents of the Puranas are stated as Jambudvipa, Plaksadvipa, Salmalidvipa, Kusadvipa, Krouncadvipa, Sakadvipa, and Pushkaradvipa.
+The seven continents of the Puranas are stated as Jambudvipa, Plaksadvipa, Salmalidvipa, Kusadvipa, Krouncadvipa, Sakadvipa and Pushkaradvipa.
 Seven intermediate oceans consist of salt-water, sugarcane juice, wine, ghee, yogurt, milk and water respectively.
 The mountain range called Lokaloka, meaning "world-no-world", stretches across this final sea, delineating the known world from the dark void.

-Continent Jambudvipa (Rose Tree Island), also known as Sudarshanadvipa, forms the innermost concentric island in the above scheme.
-There is a belief that this island named after the people who lived in this island known as Sambavas.
-Its name is said to derive from a Jambu tree (another name for the Indian Blackberry).
-The fruits of the Jambu tree are said, in the Viṣṇupurāṇa (ch.2) to be as large as elephants and when they become rotten and fall upon the crest of the mountains, a river of juice is formed from their expressed juice.
-The river so formed is called Jambunadi (Jambu river) and flows through Jambudvipa, whose inhabitants drink its waters.
+Jambudvipa, also known as Sudarśanadvīpa, forms the innermost concentric island in the above scheme.
+Its name is said to derive from the jambu tree, Syzygium cumini.
+The fruits of the jambu tree are said, in the Viṣṇupurāṇa (ch.2), to be as large as Asian elephants, and when they become rotten and fall upon the crest of the mountains, a river of juice is formed from their expressed juice.
+The river so formed is called the Jambunadi "Jambu River" and flows through Jambudvipa, whose inhabitants drink its waters.
 Insular continent Jambudvipa is said to comprise nine varshas (zones) and eight significant parvatas (mountains).